vakisialiou/english/l7/README.md

 1. I've lost my keys again.
    - Not again!
 You're always losing your keys.
 2. The car has broken down again.
    - That car is useless.
-It is always broking down.
+It is always breaking down.
 3. Look!
 You've made the same mistake again.
    - Oh no, not again!
 I am always making this mistake.
 4. Oh, I've left my phone at home again.
    - Typical!
 I am always leaving my phone at home.